Skip to main content

 Original Arbor House model today (with second-story addition) via Google Street View.

-4. The Garden House - 4 bedrooms, 2 bathrooms.
+4. The Garden House - This model offered approximately 1,790 square feet with 4 bedrooms and 2 bathrooms.

 Current appearance of the original Garden House home in Pleasanton Valley.